icip-cas/ChatAlpaca/README.md

 The data in this repository consists of a JSON file `alpacapalooza_data.json` containing the multi-turn instruction-following conversations.
 Each item in the data file represents a different conversation between a simulated user and the ChatGPT.
 The data currently contain a total of 10,000 conversations with 95,558 utterances.

-The conversations in the dataset begin with an instruction followed by a response from ChatGPT, which are from the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) data.
+The conversations in the dataset begin with an instruction, followed by a response from ChatGPT, which are from the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) data.
 The conversation then continues with the user providing further instructions and ChatGPT responding accordingly.

 Each item in `alpacapalooza_data.json` is a list of dictionaries, each dictionary contains the following fields: